 When Your Toddler Is The Victim

-If your kid has just been hit and the mom is in total oblivion, you cannot go up to the mom and ask her to discipline her child.
-Urge her to step in and take charge of the situation without getting offensive.
+If your child has just been hit and the hitting child’s mother is not paying attention, you cannot go up to the mom and ask her to discipline her child.
+But you can urge her to step in.
 Here’s how you can handle the situation.

 [ Read: How To Deal With Child Tantrums ]